opencaesar/oml-tutorials/docs/tutorial-2.md

     <img src="assets/img/Tutorial2-P2-Mission-Vocabulary.png" width="100%"/>

-3. Let us check that our ontologies are good so far, by running the task called `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
+3. Let us check that our ontologies are good so far, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
 This should run with no errors.

 **New Description**